 This is an MIT appointment.
 Candidates must meet MIT requirements and interview with the desired research group.
 Successful candidates are embedded within a research group and work side-by-side with CSAIL researchers and students.
 Visiting Industry Researchers can work on an ongoing project at CSAIL or on a project sponsored by his/her organization.

 The Visiting Industry Researcher Program participants typically join CSAIL research teams in February or September for a six- or twelve-month period.
+MIT's International Scholars Office requires all visiting appointments go live on either the 1st or 15th of the month.
 To be considered for an appointment all candidates must meet the following criteria: